 Still, breakfast was McDonald’s strongest-performing daypart in Q2, CEO Chris Kempczinski said on the company’s earnings call in July.
 McDonald’s already offers four pastries, as part of its McCafe menu, though not a doughnut product.
 It brought back its cheese Danish as an LTO during the fall, and added Donut Sticks in 2019 as an LTO.
 Golden Arches customers can order Krispy Kreme doughnuts individually or in a pack of six during the test.

-To grow customer engagement and offset the impact of rising food costs, restaurants big and small are experimenting with their menus.
-For many major chains, this means optimizing their offerings for off-premise channels like drive-thru, as well as delivery and pickup.
-Other restaurants are driving growth by entering new daypart subcategories, like dessert, to better align with diner trends.
+To grow customer engagement and offset the impact of rising food costs, restaurants are experimenting with their menus.
+For many major chains, this means optimizing their offerings for off-premise channels like drive-thru, while others drive growth by entering new daypart subcategories, like dessert.

 included in this trendline